richardkorneisel/js-functions-exercises/README.md

 - Take a number as a parameter and return itself squared.
 - Have 3 optional parameters, all numbers.
 Add all the numbers together.
-If the function is called without passing any numbers in, simply return 10.
+If the function is called without passing any arugments (ie: the numbers), simply return 10.
 - Take a number and add some amount of zeroes to the end, returning it (make sure you return a number, not a string)
 - return a function that console logs 'hello world' (yes you can write functions